 I play trombone (grade 8) and bass trombone.
 Currently I play in Warwick Big Band, although played in Wind Orchestra before the pandemic.
 I also enjoy learning new instruments, although I'm not good enough at them yet to list them here!

 I was also involved in the running of Warwick Tabletop Games and Roleplaying Society from 2018-22, taking a variety of positions in the Tabletop Exec (Comms Officer 2018-19, Secretary 2019-20, President 2020-21 and Web Admin 2021-22).
-During my time in exec, I was a big part of organising most of the society's special events - everything from megagames (one of which won an SU award) to two online charity streams (Tabletop Radio 2020 and 2021, which raised £600 and £2048 respectively for LGBT+ charities) and even an escape room.
-These involved leading teams of event runners, use of technical skills in both streaming setups and building bespoke software for events, and using a kazoo to raise a surprising amount of money1.
+During my time in exec, I was a big part of organising most of the society's special events - everything from megagames (one of which won an SU award) to three online charity streams (Tabletop Radio 2020 (online), 2021 (online), and 2022 (in-person) which together raised nearly £3700 for LGBT+ charities) and even an escape room.
+These involved leading teams of event runners, use of technical skills in complex streaming setups and building bespoke software for events, and using a kazoo to raise a surprising amount of money1.

 While I am no longer directly responsible for running the society, I'm still a big part of it and am looking forward to all of the stuff run in the years to come!
 (Also you should come join us, we have games.)1 Perhaps most surprisingly of all, none of this money was on the condition that I stopped playing kazoo.